 Contests and walkathons abound, and disk jockeys are out on the streets.
-"Our staff is expected to be involved in the community," said Victor Ives of KSFO(AM) San Francisco.
+"Our staff is expected to be involved in the community," said Victor Ives of κ SFO(AM) San Francisco.
 "We do promotions that put our listeners in juxtaposition with our staff."
-CBS's wbbm-FM takes a low-key approach to promotion that it feels is appropriate for the audience attracted by its "mellow" format-the station takes occasionally 40 or 50 listeners to the movies.

-WMAQ(AM) Chicago, on the other hand, recently had a contest in which the grand prize was an opportunity to scoop up \$25,000 in a bank vault within three minutes.
+CBS's wBBM-FM takes a low-key approach to promotion that it feels is appropriate for the audience attracted by its "mellow" format-the station takes occasionally 40 or 50 listeners to the movies.
+WMAO(AM) Chicago. on the other hand prize was an opportunity to scoop up \$25,000 in a bank vault within three minutes.
 The winner cleaned out the vault in 80 seconds.
 WMAQ spends "well over" \$100,000 a year on promotion, according to a spokesman, much of which goes to television advertising.
 "TV is an advertising efficiency that applies to radio stations just as much as it does to cereals," the spokesman said.